Last updated on October 10, 2022

 If you’re enjoying what we do, then feel free to become a member of our Patreon!
 It helps us continue making lengthy stuff filled with content and (in my case at least) prevent existential crises about the design philosophy of Wizards of the Coast.
 Just as an example.

-Thank you for reading my compendium on bans, restrictions, cardboard, and ice cream, and I hope to see you again.
+Thank you for reading my compendium on bans, restrictions, and cardboard.
+Eat some ice cream, and I hope to see you again.
 Have a good one!

 Follow Draftsim for awesome articles and set updates: